|1825 - The Ledbury Auxiliary of the British and Foreign Bible Society was formed.|

 The evening meeting was well attended and interesting addresses on the work of the society were delivered.

-Comments are from members of the Old Ledbury Facebook Group
+Edited Comments in italics are from the Old Ledbury Facebook Group